-Several other CSU programs are ranked in the top 100 by U.S. News & World Report’s 2019 Best Graduate School rankings.
+Several other CSU programs were ranked in the top 100 by U.S. News & World Report’s 2019 Best Graduate School rankings.

-Colorado State University is featured among Forbes’ America’s Top Colleges 2018.
-CSU ranks among the top 100 public universities in the country, at No. 72 and comes in at No. 46 among universities in the West.
+Colorado State University was also featured among Forbes’ America’s Top Colleges 2018.
+CSU ranked among the top 100 public universities in the country, at No. 72 and comes in at No. 46 among universities in the West.

 Among the best in the world

-The Center for World University Rankings places Colorado State University in the top 1 percent of universities worldwide.
-CSU ranks No. 244 out of 18,000 universities globally in the 2018-19 CWUR World University Rankings, the largest academic ranking of global universities.
+The Center for World University Rankings has placed Colorado State University in the top 1 percent of universities worldwide.
+CSU ranked No. 244 out of 18,000 universities globally in the 2018-19 CWUR World University Rankings, the largest academic ranking of global universities.
 CWUR uses seven objective and robust indicators to rank the world’s universities without relying on surveys and university data submissions: quality of education; alumni employment; quality of faculty; research output; quality publications; influence; and, citations.

-The 2018 Financial Times Online MBA ranks the College of Business’s Online MBA program at Colorado State University No. 15 in the world.
-This is the second consecutive year the program ranked in the top 20 worldwide.
+The 2018 Financial Times Online MBA ranked the College of Business’s Online MBA program at Colorado State University No. 15 in the world.
+It was the second consecutive year the program ranked in the top 20 worldwide.